Honda and Nissan expected to begin merger talks

 Their collaboration would create the world's third largest automaker, expanding development of EVs and self-driving tech while coming to the rescue of struggling Nissan.

-The pair have not released any details publicly but it was widely reported in Japanese media that they would sign a memorandum of understanding on Monday afternoon.
+The pair along with Mitsubishi Motors, of which Nissan is a majority shareholder, will address reporters at 5:00 pm (0800 GMT) and are expected to sign a memorandum of understanding on the merger.

-Honda and Nissan -- Japan's number two and three automakers after Toyota -- are aiming to finalise a merger deal in June 2025, several media outlets said.
+Honda and Nissan -- Japan's number two and three automakers after Toyota -- aim to finalise the deal in June 2025 and join forces in 2026, several local media outlets said.

+Honda will nominate the president of the new holding company, whose board will be mostly made up of Honda executives, the Nikkei business daily reported.

-Mitsubishi Motors, which could join the new holding company early next year, is also expected to take part in Monday's announcement, after Honda and Nissan hold board meetings.
+Mitsubishi Motors could join the new holding company early next year, the reports said.

-In the morning, the presidents of Honda, Nissan and Mitsubishi Motors told the industry and transport ministries of their plan to start negotiations, Kyodo News reported.

-Honda and Nissan's partnership could include a manufacturing tie-up where they build vehicles at each other's plants, Kyodo said, citing sources close to the matter.

 Lacklustre consumer spending and stiff competition in several markets is making life hard for many automakers.